equalitie/bundler/README.md

 ## Before fetching the original document

-Hooks to be added to the Bundler object using the `beforeOriginalRequest` method should have the following form:
+Hooks to be added to the Bundler object using the `originalRequest` event should have the following form:

 ```javascript